 Women's Soccer at MIT

-Babson and MIT will meet for the 35th time on Saturday afternoon in a series that dates back to 1985.
-The Beavers are 24-5-5 all-time against the Engineers but will be looking for their first win in the series since 2010.
+Babson and MIT will met for the 38th time on Saturday afternoon in a series that dates back to 1985.
+The beavers are 24-7-6 all-time against the Engineers but are looking for their first win in the series since 2010.

-Kristy Benoit '11 scored the game's only goal just 3:38 into the contest and Lisa Wojnar '12 made seven saves as the Beavers topped MIT, 1-0, in its regular season finale on October 30, 2010 in Babson Park.
+Kristy Benoit '11 scored the only goal of the match in the fourth minute and Lisa Wojnar '12 earned the shutout with seven saves as the Beavers defeated MIT, 1-0, in its regular season finale on October 30, 2010, in Babson Park.